 (1) Valuation of Goodwill, Intangible and Other Long-Lived Assets.
 We make assumptions in establishing the carrying value, fair value and estimated lives of our goodwill, intangibles and other long-lived assets.
 Our goodwill impairment tests are performed at our reporting unit level, which is one level below our operating segments.
 The criteria used for these evaluations include management's estimate of the asset's continuing ability to generate positive income from operations and positive cash flow in future periods compared to the carrying value of the asset, as well as the strategic significance of any identifiable intangible asset in our business objectives.
-If assets are considered to be impaired, we recognize as impairment the amount by which the carrying value of the asset exceeds their fair value, and for goodwill is limited to the value of goodwill allocated to the impaired reporting unit, as described in Step 1 below.
-Factors that would influence the likelihood of a material change in our reported results include significant changes in the asset's ability to generate positive cash flow, loss of legal ownership or title to the asset, a significant decline in the economic and competitive environment on which the asset depends, significant changes in our strategic business objectives, utilization of the asset, and a significant change in the economic and/or political conditions in certain countries.
+If assets are considered to be impaired, we recognize as an impairment the amount by which the carrying value of the assets exceeds their fair value, and for goodwill is limited to the value of goodwill allocated to the impaired reporting unit, as described in Step 1 below.
+Factors that would influence the likelihood of a material change in our reported results include significant changes in the asset satisficant changes in our strategic business objectives, utilization of the asset, a significant change in the economic and/or political conditions in certain countries.